Combinatorial description of the cohomology of the affine flag variety

-In this paper, we introduce the affine Fomin-Kirillov algebra (affine FK algebra in short), generalizing the Fomin-Kirillov algebra to affine type $A$, to describe the cohomology of the affine flag variety.
-Fomin and Kirillov defined a certain quadratic algebra, also called the Fomin-Kirillov algebra, to better understand the combinatorics of the cohomology ring of the flag variety.
-They showed that the commutative subalgebra generated by Dunkl elements of degree 1 is isomorphic to the cohomology of the flag variety.
-Since then, a lot of variations for the quadratic algebra has been studied \cite{Kir15,KM03,KM04,KM05,KM10,KM12}.
-For example, there are generalizations of the Fomin-Kirillov algebra for K-theory, quantum, equivariant cohomology and for other finite types.\\

-We introduce higher degree generators called Murnaghan-Nakayama elements in the affine FK algebra.
-The affine FK algebra gives the Bruhat action on the affine nilCoxeter algebra $\mathbb{A}$, which is isomorphic to the homology of the affine flag variety as a $\mathbb{Q}$-module.
-We show that Murnaghan-Nakayama elements and Dunkl elements commute with each other as Bruhat operators and show that the algebra generated by these elements as Bruhat operators is isomorphic to the cohomology of the affine flag variety as subalgebras in $\homa$.
-Our proof identifies three different operators on $\mathbb{A}$, namely: Bruhat operators, cap operators defined by the author \cite{Lee14}, and the operators defined by Berg, Saliola and Serrano \cite{BSS14} on the affine nilCoxeter algebra $\mathbb{A}$.
-The identification combines algebraic, geometric and combinatorial components of affine Schubert calculus.
-Those three operators will be considered as elements in $\homa$.\\

-Positive integers $n\geq 2$ and $k=n-1$ will be fixed throughout the paper.
-The coefficient ring of the cohomology is $\mathbb{Q}$, and related combinatorics will be adjusted accordingly although three operators are well-defined over $\mathbb{Z}$.
+In this paper, we study higher degree elements that are not generated by degree one elements and use them to define the affine Schubert polynomials, the polynomial representatives of Schubert classes in the cohomology of the affine flag variety associated to $SL(n)$. \\